-Ethical challenges in efficacy of vaginal microbicides for HIV prevention
+Ethical challenges in efficacy of vaginal microbicides for HIV prevention (PDF)

 De Zoysa,Isabelle; Elias,Christopher J.; Bentley,Margaret E.